What makes the Cambridge Geography course so special?

 How should I prepare for interview at Newnham?

-There are usually two separate interviews at Newnham, each lasting about 25 minutes.
+All applicants are required to take the pre-interview written assessment for Geography at an authorised centre local to them (for a lot of applicants, this will be their school/college).
+There are then usually two separate interviews at Newnham, each lasting 20-25 minutes.
 These do not involve written tests, although applicants may be asked to comment on material (text, a map or photographs for example) made available during or just before the interview.

 Where can I find out more?

-It is usual for the course in Geography to change slightly from year to year but it is currently in a process of reform.
+It is usual for the course in Geography to change slightly from year to year.
 The information above is correct at time of writing.
 For more details and up-to-date information, explore the Department of Geography website.